Polite decline

 • Paced like a human

-Sample · sent 24h after applying
+Sample · sent after the Agent's verdict

 Hi Tom,